ZenoNing/Zeno_Deep_Learning_Notes/2024/Issues_and_ideas.md

 (we can use this formula to control the constraints so that we can make a trade-off between diversity, which means emphasize the class; and creativity. *how to deploy it into inpainting tasks: unknown*)

-*The knowledge of LDM (Latent Diffusion Models)
+*The knowledge of LDM (Latent Diffusion Models)*

 <div align="center"><img src="https://raw.githubusercontent.com/ZenoNing/Zeno_Deep_Learning_Notes/main/2024/Architecture_LDM.png"></div>

-the idea is pretty simple but worked, just to use auto-encoder architecture, compressing the original image's dimension into latent space, and do diffusion process and reverse process in this latent space so that we can not only saving computational resources, but also
+The idea is pretty simple but worked, just to use variational auto-encoder (VAE) architecture, compressing the original image's dimension into a latent space, and do diffusion process and reverse process in the latent space so that we can not only saving computational resources, but also make the computation of training diffusion models not prohibitive.

 # References